KnowOneActual/python-image-processor/README.md

 # Python Image Processor

-A command-line tool built with Python to bulk resize and convert images.
+A command-line tool built with Python to bulk resize, convert, and watermark images.
 This script is designed to automate the repetitive task of preparing images for web use or archiving.

 ## What is this?

 This project is a simple yet powerful Python script that allows you to process an entire folder of images at once.
-You can resize images to a specific width while maintaining aspect ratio, and/or convert them to different file formats like JPEG, PNG, or WEBP.
+You can resize images to a specific width, convert them to different file formats (like JPEG, PNG, or WEBP), and **add a text watermark**.

 ## Why was this created?

-Manually resizing and converting images one by one is time-consuming and inefficient.
+Manually processing images one by one is time-consuming and inefficient.
 This tool was created to solve that problem by providing a fast, automated way to handle these tasks.
 It serves as a practical utility for web developers, content creators, or anyone who frequently works with large batches of images.
 It's also a project to demonstrate skills in Python, command-line interface (CLI) development, and image manipulation using the Pillow library.

 ## How to Use